thill-lang/nuance/README.md

 Subsequent iterations can explore the best way of picking out the intersecting terms and whether navigating along more complex relations (hyponyms, hypernyms) is valuable.

-### Framework
+### Dependencies

-Try Flask for this, rather than Django
+Written for Python 3.3; not tested beneath this

-TODO: Visualisation library?
-Need good Venn diagram and tree layout libraries.
+Django 1.8.3